azurecitadel/azurecitadel.github.io/cloud-native/kubernetes/part3.md

 We'll apply configurations to Kubernetes using `kubectl` and YAML configuration files.
 These YAML files will describe the objects we want to create, modify and delete in the cluster.

-We'll create a new project directory to work out of for thhis lab
+We'll create a new project directory to work out of for this lab
 ```bash
 mkdir kube-lab
 cd kube-lab